Exploring the Celtic Heritage of Galicia: Culture and Roots

 Craftsmanship and Art

-The Celts were skilled artisans, and this legacy lives on in Galicia’s craftwork, particularly in the intricate designs of its jewellery.
+The Celts mastered craftsmanship, and their legacy continues in Galicia’s craftwork, especially in the intricate designs of its jewellery.
 The ‘triskele,’ a motif of three interlocked spirals often seen in Celtic art, makes frequent appearances in Galician crafts.

 The Culinary Connection